Reception of the Marvel Cinematic Universe: Business practices

-Damon Young of the University of Melbourne has argued that "the vast Marvel Cinematic Universe was built by low-waged, precarious labour."
+Damon Young of the University of Melbourne has argued that "the vast Marvel Cinematic Universe was built by low-waged, precarious labor."
 The franchise has criticism from visual effects artists for poor working conditions, including understaffing, low pay, and bad management.
 Writing in Vulture.com, one artist who had worked on MCU productions stated that they had worked "seven days a week, averaging 64 hours a week on a good week," and that the demanded "regular changes way in excess of what any other client does," elaborating that "maybe a month or two before a movie comes out, Marvel will have us change the entire third act."

 In 2021, actor Scarlett Johansson, who played Black Widow in the MCU, filed a lawsuit against Disney over the simultaneous release of the titular Black Widow film in both theaters and on streaming service Disney+.
 The lawsuit alleged that this had breached her contract and had blocked her from receiving a bonus from box-office profits.
 The lawsuit was settled later in 2021.

 The franchise has also faced criticism for its business practices regarding comic book creators.
 Joe Casey, one of the creators of character America Chavez, has stated that there were "systemic flaws in the way that creators are neither respected nor rewarded," pointing in particular to the use of Chavez in Doctor Strange in the Multiverse of Madness (2022), for which he had received no compensation.

 In July 2022, visual effects artists from multiple companies that do contractual work for Marvel spoke out against mistreatment by Marvel and other studios.
-Marvel's alleged tendency to "pixelfuck" artists by demanding last minute, minute additions to work, often coming from multiple personnel from the studio side with no clear communication was criticised.
+Marvel's alleged tendency to "pixelfuck" artists by demanding last minute, minute additions to work, often coming from multiple personnel from the studio side with no clear communication was criticized.